 Apple AirTag is a small circular device that can be used to track items such as keys and bags.
 Pop one of these inside your backpack and attach another one to your keys and put it in your purse.
 If you lose something, or it gets stolen, you’ll be able to check the last location.

-However, if your bag does get stolen, don’t try to chase the thief down as you could end up being attacked.
+However, if your bag does get stolen, don’t try to chase the thief down as you don’t want to run the possibility of getting attacked.
 Instead, find a police officer or contact local authorities.

 Write down the address of your hotel